Palisades Park, New Jersey

 In 2011, in celebration of the 1000th anniversary since the start of the Wednesday Demonstrations, the Statue of Peace was unveiled in front of the Japanese embassy.
 This small statue has enraged the Japanese government multiple times, and is still a source of diplomatic tension.

-They become part of a town's structure and remind passersby everyday what the statue symbolizes.
-It becomes a site for members of a community to gather to memorialize, conduct rallies, celebrate important landmarks, and protest in front of.
+Statues are important because they determine what values and facts a community will permanently remember.
+They become part of a town's structure and remind passersby every day what the statue symbolizes.
+They become sites for members of a community to gather and memorialize, conduct rallies, celebrate important landmarks, and never forget.

 Here are a few examples of famous Statue of Peace sites around the world.